Complexity and student behaviour

 Schools have a range of policies, practices and resources, managed by the school's Learning and Support Team, to address additional student needs including behavioural needs.
 Schools needing support beyond their own resources for students with complex and challenging needs can access additional services such as Assistant Principals/Learning and Support (PDF 41.94KB), Learning and Wellbeing personnel and Networked Specialist Facilitators.
 Specialist classes, specialist settings and Integration Funding Support may be accessed via placement panel through local school services if students meet criteria for these programs and it is supported by their parent or carer.

-ADHD in schools supporting strategies for teachers (The Specific Learning Difficulties Association of NSW ?
-SPELD).
+What is ADHD?
+(The Specific Learning Difficulties Association of NSW / SPELD).

 Attention Deficit Hyperactivity Disorder Telethon Kids Institute.